Specifice the tutorial workspace location below

 conda create --yes --name ehr_tutorial pandas wordcloud jupyter tqdm matplotlib

-# Downloading the MIMIC data
+# Downloading the structured MIMIC data into raw_data/structured_data

-wget -r -N -c -np --user ${PHYSIONET_USERNAME} --password ${PHYSIONET_PASSWORD} https://physionet.org/files/mimiciv/3.1/ -P ${LOCATION}/EHR_TUTORIAL_WORKSPACE/raw_data
+wget -r -N -c -np --user ${PHYSIONET_USERNAME} --password ${PHYSIONET_PASSWORD} \

-wget -r -N -c -np --user ${PHYSIONET_USERNAME} --password ${PHYSIONET_PASSWORD} https://physionet.org/files/mimic-iv-note/2.2/ -P ${LOCATION}/EHR_TUTORIAL_WORKSPACE/raw_data/nlp
+wget -r -N -c -np --user ${PHYSIONET_USERNAME} --password ${PHYSIONET_PASSWORD} \

 Once MIMIC is downloaded, you are ready to work on this notebook.
 The data is currently in zipped format, you can go ahead and run the following block to unzip.

-Understanding EHR Data
+EHR Data Overview

-We also recommend watching the MIMIC data tutorial here.
+For users new to EHR data, we highly recommend watching the MIMIC data tutorial here.

-What data is stored?
+What data is available and where is it stored?

 Electronic Health Record (EHR) data can take many forms.
 For example, billing information and vital signs are typically recorded as tabular data, clinical notes are typically in free text format, ECG recordings generate waveform data, and procedures such as X-rays or CT scans generate image data.
 These data originate from various systems within the hospital and contain a wealth of information.
 Today, several frameworks facilitate clinical research using EHR data such as the i2b2 framework from MGB and Harvard and VINCI, maintained by Veterans Affairs, which provide both data and analytical tools to support research and analysis.